Chronic Back Pain and Chiropractic

 - Get moving!
 Your spine is designed to move, and when we are stationary for long periods of time we stiffen up.
 Sitting in particular increases the load on your lower back.
 Movement will help counter this, as well as helping to reduce pain.
 Research shows that exercise plus chiropractic care (spinal manipulation therapy) is likely to not only speed up outcomes, but it reduces your risk of episodic recurrence of low back pain (4).
 Time to lace up those sneakers!

 - Improve your posture.
 Poor posture, especially over a prolonged period of time, puts stress through the spine and can lead to pain and stiffness.
 Investing in an ergonomic chair or sit-stand desk can help, as can putting a reminder on your phone every hour to stand, stretch and reassess your posture.
-Your chiropractic visit will include postural assessment and help with improvement.
+Your chiropractic visit will include postural assessment.

 - Stretch.
 A mobile spine is a healthy one; in fact, 90% of the nutrition to your brain comes from movement of the spine.
 Stretching must be performed correctly and within your own range of movement – ask your chiropractor for individual advise for your situation.